-Craig J. Demarest Under Mr. Demarest's employment agreement, if Mr. Demarest's employment is terminated by the Company without cause or by him for good reason, then then the Company will: (i) continue to pay Mr. Demarest in equal installments for 12 months, in accordance with the Company's normal payroll practices and cycles, an amount totaling the sum of his annual base salary as then in effect, plus the highest annual bonus paid or payable to him in respect of any of the three full fiscal years ended immediately prior to the date of his termination; and (ii) pay to Mr. Demarest all salary accrued through the date of the termination of Mr. Demarest's employment, including by the Company for cause, by Mr. Demarest without good reason or by reason of Mr. Demarest's retirement, death or incapacity, the Company will pay to Mr. Demarest all salary accrued through the date of termination.
+Craig J. Demarest.
+Under Mr. Demarest's employment agreement, if Mr. Demarest's employment is terminated by the Company without cause or by him for good reason, then then the Company will: (i) continue to pay Mr. Demarest in equal installments for 12 months, in accordance with the Company's normal payroll practices and cycles, an amount totaling the sum of his annual base salary as then in effect, plus the highest annual bonus paid or payable to him in respect of any of the three full fiscal years ended immediately prior to the date of his termination; and (ii) pay to Mr. Demarest all salary accrued through the date of the termination, plus credit for any vacation earned but not taken, and any bonus earned for the prior fiscal year but not yet paid, as of the date of termination.
+In all other instances of termination of Mr. Demarest's employment, including by the Company for cause, by Mr. Demarest without good reason or by reason of Mr. Demarest's retirement, death or incapacity, the Company will pay to Mr. Demarest all salary accrued through the date of the termination, plus credit for any vacation earned but not taken or paid through the date of termination.